DawieBotes/PdfTextExtractor/Readme.md

 # Pdf Text Extractor

-Released EXE in released folder.
+Released EXE in Release folder.

 To run or build code:
 ```